rangle/angular-ssr/README.md

 This likely means that your application is stuck in an endless loop of change detection or some other pattern of misbehaviour In a normal application, a zone becomes stable very quickly

 At this point, the SSR library will just assume that the application will never stabilize and will go ahead with the render anyway.
 This is very dangerous because your application may be in the middle of some kind of state transition or waiting for a network response.
+Additionally, since it had to wait 5 seconds to determine that your application will never become stable, that time has been added to the overall HTTP response time.
 So it is very important to ensure that your application becomes stable quickly when running on the server, otherwise you risk poor performance and mangled responses.
+As a general rule you should try to get your application to become _zone stable_ in 150ms or less.
+The more you exceed that limit, the worse the perceived performance of the application.

-If your application requests large amounts of data on startup and it takes a while, one potential solution is to pre-request the data it needs and store it in some sort of cache.
+If your application requests large amounts of data on startup and it takes a while, one potential solution is to pre-request the data it needs and store it in some sort of cache with a low TTL.
 Presumably you would update this cache periodically with new data.
-Then instead of requesting data directly from the running application on the server, you can inject it using a bootstrapper:
+You would update the data _outside_ the context of a request handler (for example, on a timer).
+Then you can inject that data into your application using `ApplicationBuilder`:

 ```typescript
 const cachedState = // some construct that you use to store init state across requests